-Premature rupture of membranes is the rupture of membranes (chorion and amnion) before the onset of labor.
+Prelabor rupture of membranes is the rupture of membranes (chorion and amnion) before the onset of labor.
 Membrane rupture before labor and before 37 weeks of gestation is known as preterm prelabor rupture of membranes.

 The onset of labor can be confirmed by two criteria:

 - At least 3 uterine contractions in 30 minutes.

 - Serial examinations showing a change in dilation or effacement of cervix or a single examination showing cervical dilation of at least 2 cm.

 Classification of PROM